jzornes13/Network-Security-and-Inspecting-Traffic-between-Azure-Virtual-Machines/README.md

 <p>
 28

--type ipconfig/flushdns and enter(this will delete your cache so every site you visit is "new" to your computer)
+-  Type ipconfig/flushdns and enter(this will delete your cache so every site you visit is "new" to your computer)

--type ipconfig/displaydns to see that everything is cleared
+-  Type ipconfig/displaydns to see that everything is cleared

 </p>